 In its natural state, untreated bamboo doesn't have much of a chance in the kitchen.
-While it is less absorbent than hardwood, it is still a natural material, and if liquids come in contact with its surface they will seep in.
-This can cause staining, warping, and the growth of mold.
-That is why bamboo in a kitchen needs to be treated with a proper sealing agent in order to create a clear, impervious top layer that can be easily and frequently cleaned.
+While it is less absorbent than hardwood, it is still a natural material, and if liquids come into contact with its surface they will seep in.
+This can cause staining, warping, and mold growth.
+That is why bamboo flooring in a kitchen needs to be treated with a proper sealing agent in order to create a clear, impervious top layer that can be easily and frequently cleaned.

 Most bamboo sealing agents are comprised primarily of polyurethane.
 In some cases, wax can be used, but this is only recommended in commercial applications, as it will require periodic industrial buffing.
 Many bamboo materials come pre-sealed, and engineered flooring actually has a variably thick, invisible wear layer that protects its surface, making it nearly impervious to stains and moisture—except through its seams.

 Surface Scratches and Dents

 While it is true that bamboo flooring is harder than most hardwood flooring options, it is still relatively soft and can suffer from scratches, dents, and marks caused by a variety of objects.
 Unprotected furniture legs dragged against the floor can cause gouges, and unpadded high heels can lead to nips and marks on the floor.
 Pet claws can also be a problem, especially if you have a large, rambunctious dog.